 - Sports Labs – Detailed HRV data is accurately captured at exercise levels of exertion.
 Most lab equipment I’ve seen will only pair over BLE and hence the HRM-PRO is supported for this.

 - Sleep capture – Sure it will work.
-As much as I love chest straps, eventually, the HRM-PRO will become uncomfortable.
+As much as I love chest straps, eventually, the HRM-PRO will become uncomfortable when worn at night

 - Pairs to your favourite smartphone app – yes probably.
 It will pair to regular sports apps and also special apps for HRV.